Umrcoin/Source-Code/README.md

 **INTRODUCTION**

-UMR is a play to earn car racing game (UMR Cars) that will allow users the ability to earn UMR token.
-UMR Cars Player will also enjoy this entertaining racing game.
-It is a fully verifiable blockchain and high earning potential due to daily targets and decentralized community participation.

 The UMR COIN  is a peer to peer system designed for exchanging cryptocurrencies BEP-20 Tokens on the Binance Smart Chain.
 The protocol is implemented as a set of persistent, non upgradable smart contracts; designed to prioritize censorship resistance, security, self custody, and to function without any trusted intermediaries who may selectively restrict access.

 **FEATURES**